jingyuyao/tactical-adventure/readme.md

 scoped.
 We have ONE model scoped EventBus.
 Each character also have its own EventBus which is used to send events to its associated actor.

+### Note for serialization
+We use Gson to serialize/deserialize game objects (except for terrains).
+We make use of the runtime type adapter from gson/extra to add type information to our generic lists of characters and items.
+Each concrete classes of the generic types should be registered to the corresponding type adapter.
+Each concrete class that require Guice injection should also be registered in the data module.
+The gson deserialization reduce the need for factories as we no longer need to create instances by hand.
+All the data fields and injected by gson.
+Since gson requires an instance before injections, all model objects either need a no-args constructor or a Guice injectable constructor (with no assisted injections).

 ## Models
 - Model classes should self-contained, it should not reference libgdx, controller or views
 - Receive commands via method invocation from controllers